pablo-lozano-martin/ParisTour/README.md

 Navigate Paris effortlessly with an interactive map, curated destinations, and a personalized theme.
 Dive deeper into the magic with detailed insights and 3D views.

+> **Note:** To use this app, you need to provide your own Mapbox access token.
+Visit [Mapbox](https://www.mapbox.com/) to create an account and obtain your token.

 ---

 ## 🛠️ Built With